rnofal1/TTSBot/README.md

 Short-Term ToDo:
 - Reorganize Util and Speech classes for comprehensibility
 - Modify FFmpegPCMAudio (in tts_normal, etc.) to use bitstream instead of wav
-- Modify how user info (such as ElevenLabs keys) is stored
 - Add logging https://discordpy.readthedocs.io/en/latest/logging.html
-- Modify how ElevenLabs API keys are registered
 - Implement robust error handling
 - Conduct comprehensive unit tests
 - Generally reorganize dependancy handling and code format to follow some kind of standard (lol)

 Long-Term ToDo:
+- Switch from Bing Chat to ChatGPT
-- Implement "One-shot" voice cloning using ElevenLabs API
+- Implement "One-shot" voice cloning using ElevenLabs API or Azure Speech
-- Transition from ElevenLabs to a locally-run model
+- Transition to a locally-run model
 - Implement "Deep" voice cloning with local training
 - Control TTSBot through voice commands
 - Distinguish between different voices (e.g. if Bill asks TTSBot for something, TTSBot will do that thing using Bill's stored info)